Provider systems SHALL NOT use this volumetric model as a ‘gold standard’ but MAY use it as the basis of developing their own volumetric models.

-Suppliers of provider solutions are expected to scale their infrastructure solutions in line with delivering services within the SLA and using the V&P Testing to proactively monitor and add infrastructure before it is saturated/overloaded.
+Suppliers of provider solutions are expected to scale their infrastructure solutions in line with delivering services within the service level agreement (SLA) and using the V&P testing to proactively monitor and add infrastructure before it is saturated/overloaded.

 A plan outlining the points at which infrastructure will be scaled up should be provided after V&P testing is performed.